EggPool/BismuthHowto/Install/Linux.md

 pip3 install pillow pyqrcode
 ```

-> I'm aware of `requirementS.txt`, but as it's not always up to date, I prefer to list the individual commands instead.
+> I'm aware of `requirements.txt`, but as it's not always up to date, I prefer to list the individual commands instead.
 I will edit once the files on github will be fully updated.

 ## OS config